greenbone/gvm-tools/docs/scripting.rst

 <https://docs.greenbone.net/API/OMP/omp.html#command_get_reports>`__.

-Additionally the report could be downloaded in a specific report format instead of plain XML.
-Therefore all report formats can be listed with
+Additionally, the report could be downloaded in a specific report format instead of plain XML.
+All report formats can be listed with

 .. code-block:: shell